 The Basilica of the National Shrine of Mary at the holy hill is a favorite spot among the Wisconsinites especially for those who live in the Milwaukee area.
 The interior of the basilica left me speechless and the atmosphere is so peaceful.
 The scenic tower located in the basilica is 192 feet long and you need to climb 178 stairs to get that spectacular view.
 In the fall season, it gets crowded so be patient if you are visiting on the weekends.
 You can check more details on its website linked here Holy Hill

 The Ice Age National Scenic Trail has spread across Wisconsin nearly 1200 miles.
 The eastern end of the trail is in the Potawatomi state park in sturgeon bay, door county.
 The western end of the trail is in the Wisconsin interstate state park in St. Croix Falls.
 Find the nearest slot of ice age trail and enjoy nature, it also overlaps the Kettle Moraine Forest in some area.

 4. Parnell Tower

 The Parnell Tower is located in Plymouth on the way to Kettle Moraine Scenic Drive.
 I have already shared a detailed article on “Kettle Moraine Scenic Drive“.
-You need to have state park permit sticker or you can buy one there.
-You walk through the woods which is hardly half a mile and reach the base of Parnell tower.
+You need to have a state park permit sticker or you can buy one there.
+You walk through the woods, which is hardly half a mile and reach the base of Parnell tower.
 Climb almost 5 stories high tower and enjoy the 360-degree view of the area.
-If you are not doing whole scenic drive than you can directly go to Parnell Tower.
+If you are not doing the whole scenic drive, then you can directly go to Parnell Tower.
 Here is the address:- Parnell Tower, 7817 Kettle Moraine Scenic Dr, Plymouth, WI 53073

 5. Grant Park